jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 over time to become the overarching world government that the Baha'i writings point to.
 Others are more skeptical, pointing to other tablets and writings of 'Abdu'l-Baha seem to confirm that church and state must maintain separate domains.
-Finally others maintain that any such notions are so far removed from the future as to have no realistic bearing on how Baha'is behave in their day to day lives, even in how they present the Baha'i Faith to outsiders.
+Finally, others maintain that any such notions are so far removed from the future as to have no realistic bearing on how Baha'is behave in their day to day lives, even in how they present the Baha'i Faith to outsiders.